bauhuasbadguy/Twofish_encryption/README.md

 ### Decryption ###

-The decryption process is very similar to the encryption process except that there is a minor modification to the round structure.
-This is shown in the diagram below in which the alteration is highlighted with a red box.
+In order to perform decryption the process is run in reverse.
+The diagram for this is shown below

 <p align="center">
 <image src = './Twofish_decryption_structure_V1.png' width="600px;"></image>